How to Enable or Disable Handwriting in Windows 11

 - Turn on the switch for Use your handwriting to enter text under Shell Handwriting.

-Turning on the Windows 11 handwriting feature allows users to write by hand directly in any text box on their computer.
-The computer then changes the handwritten notes into typed text, making input easier for many users.
+Turning on the feature lets you write by hand directly in any text box on your computer.
+The operating system changes handwritten notes into typed text, speeding up data entry.

 - When you're done, you can close the Settings app.